A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Experiments

 \subsubsection{\textbf{Evaluations on other more difficult benchmarks}}

-To conduct more comprehensive evaluations of the anomaly detection capabilities, we further subject our networks to benchmarking using two additional widely recognized datasets VisA~\cite{zou2022spot} and DAGM~\cite{zavrtanik2021draem}.
+To conduct more comprehensive evaluations of the anomaly detection capabilities, we further subject our networks to benchmarking using three additional widely recognized datasets VisA~\cite{zou2022spot}, MVTec LOCO~\cite{Loco2022} and DAGM~\cite{zavrtanik2021draem}.
+VisA features different objects in more types, incorporating three diverse types: complex structures, multiple instances, and single instances.
+MVTec LOCO contains images from five different categories inspired by real-world industrial inspection scenarios.
+Structural anomalies appear as scratches, dents, or contaminations in the manufactured products.
+DAGM contains 10 textured objects with smaller abnormal regions that bear a strong visual resemblance to the background.
+To demonstrate the intricacy of these three datasets, we present a comparison with the MVTec dataset in Figure~\ref{fig13}.
+Furthermore, the results across all methods reveal a consistent decline for these three datasets.

 To provide a comprehensive overview of anomaly localization capabilities, we include 4 metrics: image-level AUROC, pixel-level AUROC, PRO and AP.
-The results, as presented in Table~\ref{tab:tab3}, indicate that our method achieves SOTA pixel-level PRO and AP metrics of 93.83/47.63 on the VisA dataset.
+The results, as presented in Table~\ref{tab:tab3}, indicate that our method achieves SOTA pixel-level PRO and AP metrics of 93.83/47.63 on the VisA dataset and SOTA image-level AUROC and pixel-level PRO metrics of 93.18/90.51 on the VisA dataset.
 Our method has also demonstrated its superiority on the DAGM dataset.
 On average, STLM performs exceptionally well, affirming its effectiveness and scalability when faced with increasingly complex datasets.